AaltoRSE/speech2text/README.md

 The diarization is performed using the [pyannote/speaker-diarization-3.1](https://huggingface.co/pyannote/speaker-diarization-3.1) pipeline installed via [`pyannote.audio`](https://github.com/pyannote/pyannote-audio).
 > **_NOTE:_**
-> pyannote.audio is covered by MIT licence but the diarization pipeline is gated.
-In order to use it, go to [Hugging Face](https://huggingface.co/pyannote/speaker-diarization-3.1), log in, and accept the conditions to access it.
+> pyannote.audio is covered by [MIT licence]((https://huggingface.co/models?license=license:mit)) but the diarization pipeline is gated.
+In order to use it, log in to [Hugging Face](https://huggingface.co/pyannote/speaker-diarization-3.1) and accept the conditions to access it.

 The [pyannote/segmentation-3.0](https://huggingface.co/pyannote/segmentation/blob/main/pytorch_model.bin) model used by the pipeline has been pre-downloaded from Hugging Face to